mrfawy/ModernEnigma/README.md

 #Modern WWII Enigma
->"If a trick is overused, it's less likely that anyone will expect us to use it againø
+>"If a trick is overused, it's less likely that anyone will expect us to use it again‚Äù

 ##Introduction

 The above motto is a quote from a comic movie, and hence this fun project came into existence, it aims to revive the famous (ehm, for being cracked) Enigma machine .But why bother?

 Protecting your privacy today?
-Well, good luck. you are using tools that you don't know how it's working (you shouldnøt trust), and when they are cracked you'll barely know after it's too late .So if you can add an extra level or encryption of your data even if it's a homegrown technique, it'll make the problem for your attacker just a little bit harder .Modern Enigma tries to provide a step in this direction.
+Well, good luck. you are using tools that you don't know how it's working (you shouldn‚Äôt trust), and when they are cracked you'll barely know after it's too late .So if you can add an extra level or encryption of your data even if it's a homegrown technique, it'll make the problem for your attacker just a little bit harder .Modern Enigma tries to provide a step in this direction.

 Alan Turing is considered to be the father of modern computing, at his time electro-mechanical machines were used to perform computations.
 This is a software implementation with enhanced features to prevent some weakness points in original Enigma.